fluentassert/verify/README.md

 as suggested in
 [Go Code Review Comments](https://github.com/golang/go/wiki/CodeReviewComments#useful-test-failures).

+The API takes advantage of generics to make the API more type-safe.

 `Star` this repository if you find it valuable and worth maintaining.

 ## Quick start